sparshkr/Cyberlabs-Git-HW/README.md

 Reduced energy consumption: PoB does not require miners to solve complex computational puzzles, which significantly reduces energy consumption compared to PoW.
 Potential for centralization: If a small group of miners controls a large amount of the burned coins, they could potentially gain undue influence over the network.

+14. Kashish :-
+   <br><strong>Hashing</strong><br>
+Hashing is the cryptographic process fundamental to its security and immutability.
+It involves taking an input of any size and producing a fixed-size string of characters, which serves as a unique digital fingerprint for the original data.
+In blockchain, each block contains a hash of the previous block's data, creating a chain of blocks linked together by these hashes.
+Any alteration to the data in a block would result in a completely different hash, alerting the network to tampering attempts.
+This property ensures the integrity of the blockchain, making it highly resistant to fraud and unauthorized changes.
+Hashing also facilitates efficient data retrieval and verification, crucial for consensus mechanisms like proof of work and proof of stake, which underpin the decentralized nature of blockchain networks.
+With the help of many such cryptographic hash algorithms like SHA and MD5 hashing of data can be done securely.